 This spring, we encourage you to add one more thing to your spring cleaning task list: Estate Planning.
 Do it for yourself and for the people you will leave behind.
 We guarantee you will sleep better once your estate plan is in place.

-(Patrick G. Curley is a Certified Elder Law Attorney, is selected to MA Super Lawyers, and serves as a member of the Board of Directors of the MA Chapter of the National Academy of Elder Law Attorneys.
-He practices law at Curley Law Firm LLP at 1 Common Street in Wakefield.
+(Patrick G. Curley is one of two dozen Certified Elder Law Attorneys in MA and has been selected for inclusion to MA Super Lawyers since 2011.
+He also serves on the Board of Directors of the MA Chapter of the National Academy of Elder Law Attorneys.
+Patrick practices law at Curley Law Firm LLP at 1 Common Street in Wakefield.
 Do you have an Elder Law or Estate Planning question?
-E-mail questions to Info@CurleyLawFirm.com or call 781.245.2222 x10 to be considered for future columns)
+E-mail questions to Info@CurleyLawFirm.com or call 781.245.2222 x10 to be considered for future columns.)